Getting a Grip on Supply Chain Pain

-You’re probably seeing it in your daily lives – you couldn’t find that particular piece of Samsonite luggage for the family summer trip, or you had to wait until early October to get it.
+You’re probably seeing it in your daily lives – you couldn’t find that particular piece of Samsonite luggage for the family summer trip, or you had to wait 3 months to get it.
 You’re frustrated with back-to-school shopping because GE microwaves for your child’s dorm room are scarce.
-Don’t even try to find an inexpensive Specialized mountain bike available for delivery before September.
+Don’t even try to find an inexpensive Specialized mountain bike available for delivery in less than 4 months.

 Supply chain bottlenecks are rampant these days, and it’s not just in retail.
 Despite an enormous amount of planning by our factory partners, the branded merchandise industry is being impacted as well.
 The good news?
 There are things you can do to help avoid the bottlenecks.
 We’ll give you some direction on how to bypass this supply chain pain.